Sports Writing: Books & Articles

 I have an idea for a sports book.
 Do I need to write a proposal?

 Yes.
-In common with most other genres of non-fiction, sports books are generally sold via a package which will include sample chapters, a proposal document and an ‘about the author’ section.
+In common with most other genres of non-fiction, sports books are generally sold via a package which will include sample chapters, a book proposal document and an ‘about the author’ section.
 At LGC we will work with you to help create an attractive package for submissions.

 How do I sell a sports book?
 Will I need an agent?